digidigital/quakejs-installer/README.md

 * Mapcycles will be genererated and added to server.cfg-files automatically
 * Support for automated downloads of ZIPed maps and other assets
 * Customize the default key bindings and add your own config files
+* Alternative download script in case content.quakejs.com is down and you can't download the Q3A demo files

 ## Quick-Start
 Install git